rayan25nov/Blog-Application/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the ISC License.

 ## ✨ Acknowledgements